zarr-developers/gsoc/2022/benchmarking_parth/README.md

 - Obatined new grpahs with control of the every dependency in zarr.

 ## Week 8:
-- Need to run some specific major zarr releases.
+- Testing of Zarr's major release is going on.